trademarks

 Understanding the USPTO Trademark Timeline and Examination Process

-In this article, we have provided all the steps involved in the USPTO trademark process and trademark registration timeline, from filing to declaration of Trademark.
+Trademarking is a critical step for businesses seeking to establish their brand identity and protect their intellectual property rights.
+This article walks you through all the steps involved in the USPTO trademark process and trademark registration timeline, from filing to declaration of your Trademark.

 This step takes about 3 months.
 Lloyd & Mousilli files the application on your behalf based on your use of trademark in commerce.
 The filed application is assigned with a Serial Number.
 This number should always be referenced when communicating with the USPTO.

-Once filed, you can check the status of any application throughout the entire process by entering the application serial number at http://tsdr.uspto.gov/ or by calling the trademark status line at 571-272-5400 or you can wait for the updates from us, we will update you on the trademark application status on a regular basis.
+Once filed, you can check the status of any application throughout the entire process by entering the application serial number at http://tsdr.uspto.gov/ or by calling the trademark status line at 571-272-5400.
+Alternatively, you can retain a United States trademark law firm such as Lloyd & Mousilli, and we will update you on the trademark application status on a regular basis.

 Once the minimum requirements are met, the application is assigned to an examining attorney.
 The examining attorney conducts a review of the application to determine whether federal law permits registration.
 Filing fee(s) will not be refunded, even if the application is later refused registration on legal grounds.
 This process takes about 1 month before moving onto step 3b.